 - His animated films feature classically animated (i.e., full, Disney-quality animation) characters with broad, graphic designs.
 Unlike most CGI movie characters, the characters in his two Pixar films actually look as though they were drawings first before being modeled in the computer.

 - He has a distinct way of directing dialogue that succeeds at the difficult task of making the animated character and the voice appear one and the same.
+He supposedly does this by telling his actors to give performances that will directly inspire the animators.

 - He also seems to have a Masochism Tango with Ayn Rand; All of his films have central themes that can easily be seen as Objectivism, albeit with a humanist touch that greatly expands its audience.